-A person on EM bail (a Bailee) wears an electronic tracker and lives at an address approved by the Court.
+A person on EM Bail wears an electronic tracker and lives at an address approved by the Court.

 The Court can impose electronic monitoring as part of your bail conditions.
-This requires you to wear a tracker 24 hours per day, 7 days per week.
+This requires you to wear a tracker 24 hours a day, 7 days a week.
 You must live at an agreed address at all times unless you have permission to leave for an approved purpose, such as work.

-You must follow your EM bail conditions and go directly to your approved address and wait for a Field Officer to arrive.
+You must follow your EM Bail condition and go directly to your approved address and wait for a Field Officer to arrive.
 They will set up the monitoring equipment and put the electronic tracker on your leg.

 Who are the Field Officers?

-You must call the EM Bail Team first if you want to plan some time away from your home, even if it is just a short trip to the Work and Income office.
+You must call the EM Bail team first if you want to plan some time away from your home, even if it is just a short trip to the Work and Income office.
 The EM Bail Team will let you know if your absence is approved and tell you what you need to do and what happens next.

-The tracker will trigger an alarm, and Police will arrive to check on you if you:
+The tracker will trigger an alarm and a Field Officer or Police will arrive to check on you if you:

-- are late back or home early from a planned absence
+- Are late back from a planned absence

 You may be arrested and have to appear before the Court who will decide whether your EM Bail should continue.

-What if there is an emergency – can I leave without permission?
+What happens if there is an emergency – can I leave without permission?

 You can leave without permission if:

-- there is an immediate danger of death or injury to you (or a person you have sole responsibility for) – such as fire, earthquake, flood or violence.
+- There is an immediate danger of death or injury to you (or a person you have the sole responsibility for) – such as fire, earthquake, flood or violence.

-If you have time, you should call the EM Bail Team on 0800 EM BAIL (362 245) or phone the team as soon as you are able to advise them of the emergency situation as Police will be notified of any departure.
+If you have time, you should call the EM Bail team on 0800 EM BAIL (0800 362 245) or phone the team as soon as you are able to advise them of the emergency situation as Police will be notified of the departure.

-The EM Bail Team’s role at Corrections is to keep in contact with the bailee and occupants of the house.
+The EM Bail team’s role at Corrections is to keep in contact with the Bailee and the occupants of the house.

-If any difficulties come up contact the EM Bail Team on 0800 EM BAIL (362 245) as soon as possible.
+If you have any difficulties come up contact the EM Bail team on 0800 EM BAIL (0800 362 245) as soon as possible.
 The EM Bail team are available 24 hours a day, 7 days a week.